 High-quality testimonials show your business’s value, inspire trust, and give your business authority.
 But gathering testimonials that sound sincere while also highlighting your businesses can be tough.
-The right testimonial questions can shape the narrative, and tell the customer’s story as well as your own.
-Here are 21 testimonial questions that will help you and your customers provide impactful testimonials.
+The right testimonial questions can shape the narrative and tell the customer’s story as well as your own.
+Use these 26 testimonial questions to help you and your customers create powerful testimonials for your business.

 Testimonial Questions for Emails

-Testimonial request emails are a great way to reach out to a large pool of customers fast.
-You can automate these emails to save time, while still reaching all of your happy customers.
-By including the link to your testimonial collection page, like one set up through Boast, your customers can submit text or even video testimonials directly.
+Testimonial request emails are a great way to quickly reach out to a large pool of customers.
+You can automate testimonial request emails to save time while still reaching all of your happy customers.
+Your customers can submit text, photo, or video testimonials directly through a link to your testimonial collection page, similar to the one set up through Boast below.
 This removes the production stage, so you don’t need expensive cameras, videographers, lighting, or other equipment for an impactful testimonial.

 1. When did you first discover (product/service/business)?